-Currently, there are five weight training programs for men on this website.
-They are:
+There are two weight training programs for men on this website:

-- Build and maintain major muscular mass and strength
+- build and maintain major muscle mass and strength

-- Strengthen your core, which is important for stability, body-wide strength, power generation, and power transfer
+- strengthen your core, which is important for stability, body-wide strength, power generation, and power transfer

 The program does this by using, or adhering to, a combination of: